acassen/keepalived/www/docs/articles/vrrp-hmac-authentication.md

 the IPSEC-AH option only ever existed for VRRPv2.

 !!! info "Specification"
-    The wire format, the pseudo-header bound into the MAC, and the full threat model are specified in the [IETF Internet-Draft](#ietf-draft) referenced at the bottom of this page.
+    The wire format, the pseudo-header bound into the HMAC, and the full threat model are specified in the [IETF Internet-Draft](#ietf-draft) referenced at the bottom of this page.